TarasRashkevych99/use-typewriter-effect/README.md

-# use-typewriter-effect
+# Typewriter Effect Composable

-A composable that manages the typewriter effect of piace of text and provides useful functionalities to manage its state
+A composable that manages the typewriter effect of piace of text and provides useful functionalities to manage its state.

 ## Recommended IDE Setup